Sylvania Electric Products: History

 In 1939, Hygrade Sylvania started preliminary research on fluorescent technology, and later that year, demonstrated the first linear, or tubular, fluorescent lamp.
 It was featured at the 1939 New York World's Fair.
-Sylvania was also a manufacturer of both vacuum tubes and transistors.
-In 1942, the company changed its name to Sylvania Electric Products Inc.
+Sylvania acquired multiple fluorescent lamp related licenses from other companies, including for the production of chemicals and In April 1940 began mass production of fluorescent lamp fixtures, formerly handled in Salem, on 70,000sqft leased floor space in Ipswich and within a year extended the lease by an additional 48,000sqft.